whage/thesis/thesis.md

 > We do static checking without any input to the program [@cse-341, p.
 13]

 Static type systems help us detect programming errors even before we could run our programs.
-It is not just the simple mistakes (like forgetting toconvert a string to a number) that can be caught by a type checker.
+It is not just the simple mistakes (like forgetting to convert a string to a number) that can be caught by a type checker.
 A language with a rich set of types offers the opportunity to encode complex information about structure in terms of types but it requires attention and willingness from the programmer to make good use of the language's facilities.